Profile Image

 About Me

-I am a fourth-year PhD student at the Massachusetts Institute of Technology (MIT) in the Department of Mathematics co-advised by Prof. Philippe Rigollet and Prof. Jörn Dunkel.
-I am also part of the Interdisciplinary Doctoral Program in Statistics (IDPS) through the Institute for Data, Systems, and Society (IDSS).
+I am an NSF MSPRF postdoctoral fellow at the California Institute of Technology in the Department of Computing and Mathematical Sciences working with Prof. Andrew Stuart.
+I received my PhD from the Massachusetts Institute of Technology (MIT) in 2024 in the Department of Mathematics co-advised by Prof. Philippe Rigollet and Prof. Jörn Dunkel funded by the NSF GRFP and MIT Presidential Fellowship.
+I was also part of the Interdisciplinary Doctoral Program in Statistics (IDPS) through the Institute for Data, Systems, and Society (IDSS).
+Prior to MIT, I graduated in 2019 from the University of Washington (UW) with a Bachelors of Science in Mathematics and Computer Science where I performed research in the Department of Applied Mathematics with Prof. Nathan Kutz.

 Research Highlights